zwong91/oracle-dex-lens/README.md

-# JoeDexLens
+# OracleDexLens

-This repository contains JoeDexLens contract, which purpose is to provide token pricing based on arbitrarily chosen markets.
+This repository contains OracleDexLens contract, which purpose is to provide token pricing based on arbitrarily chosen markets.

 This contract is not supposed to provide price oracle for any financial operations - should be seen only as helper contract for statistical/analytical purposes.

 This contract provides four functions for reading token price:

 - `getTokenPriceUSD`
 - `getTokensPricesUSD`
 - `getTokenPriceAVAX`
 - `getTokensPricesAVAX`

 To add markets, use the following four functions:

 - `addUSDDataFeed`
 - `addUSDDataFeeds`
 - `addNativeDataFeed`
 - `addNativeDataFeeds`

 To set the weight of a data feed, use the following four functions:

 - `setUSDDataFeedWeight`
 - `setUSDDataFeedsWeights`
 - `setNativeDataFeedWeight`